Couples Therapy in Boulder, CO

 We aren’t married yet, but I think couples counseling may be beneficial for us.

-I love working with couples who are engaged or preparing for a deeper commitment.
-Early support can help you build healthy foundations before you make a long-term commitment.
-Together, we can explore how you can express your emotions openly, understand each other’s needs, and develop habits that promote real trust, connection, and mutual care.
-It’s never too early to start creating the kind of relationship you want to grow into.
+I love working with couples who are in the first chapters of their relationship journey.
+Early support helps build healthy foundations before long-term commitment.
+It’s never too early to create the kind of relationship you want to grow into.

 What if I’m open to counseling, but my partner isn’t?

-Some people are uncomfortable discussing personal topics with a stranger or may doubt that therapy can help.
-Others feel that they may be blamed for problems in the relationship.
-I can promise you that I will never take sides because I want you to be able to make meaningful progress.
+Some people are uncomfortable discussing personal topics with a stranger or doubt that therapy can help.
+Others fear they may be blamed for relationship problems.
+I will never take sides because I want you to make meaningful progress.

-However, if your spouse doesn’t want to participate in couples counseling, I offer Relationship Therapy for One, which focuses on helping you shift relationship patterns by yourself.
-Research from the University of Denver shows that this solo approach can be just as effective as couples therapy when one person is committed to change.(2)
+However, if your spouse doesn’t want to attend couples counseling, I offer Relationship Therapy for One, which focuses on helping you shift your relationship patterns.
+Research from the University of Denver shows that this approach can be just as effective as couples therapy when one person is committed to change.(2)

 You Can Restore Your Connection And Intimacy

-If you want to reduce conflict, improve communication, or rekindle the spark at the heart of your relationship, couples therapy can help you build the foundation for a lasting partnership.
+If you want to reduce conflict, improve communication, or rekindle the spark of your relationship, couples therapy can help you build the foundation for a lasting partnership.
 For a free, 20-minute consultation, please contact me.

 1 - https://www.gottman.com/blog/timing-is-everything-when-it-comes-to-marriage-counseling/